Damiloju/mini-netflix/README.md

 The challenge was to build a mini-netflix web application with Angular.

+## Demo

+Demo of the application can be viewed here https://mini-netflix-angular.netlify.com/

 ## Instructions

 ### These are the basic instructions for running the application